 Database SAS

 7 PSU Active

 2 PSU Complete

 3 Zone Center Review

 4 Zone Center Complete

 12 Injury Ready

 9 Injury Active

 6 Injury Complete

 11 Approved

 8 Published

 10 Unapproved

 5 Dropped

+a 0 1 1

 Source: System Assigned.

 The Case Status is an indicator of a case's status within the CDAN system.
-It is a system assigned variable which is dependent upon the creation of the case or other user actions (i.e. case release, approval, etc.).
+It is a system assigned variable that is dependent upon the creation of the case or other user actions (case release, approval, etc.).
 Some of the attributes are program specific.

-CISS Manual Preliminary Approval
+Preliminary Approval